wxsd-sales/reception-macro/README.md

 2. An Email services which can send Emails triggers by a webhook.

 ## Setup
-1. Upload the Macro on your device either through the web interface or via control hub.
+1. Upload the Macro ``RECEPTION_MACRO`` on your device either through the web interface or via Control Hub.

 ## Uninstall
 This macro hides the UI elements on your device, so to show them again, do the following.